 The younger Davis paralleled his father’s illustrious career.
 He graduated from West Point in 1936 and began his military career at Fort Benning in Georgia.
 In 1942, he joined the Army Air Corps and took command of the 99th Fighter Squadron, the famous Tuskegee Airmen, as a lieutenant colonel.

 Davis, known for his dignified manner and eloquent speech, became the first black brigadier general in the history of the U.S. Air Force in 1954.
 In 1965, he rose to the rank of lieutenant general.
-In 1998, after his retirement, he was advanced to General by President Bill Clinton.
+Lt.
+General Davis retired in 1970, and in 1998 he was advanced to four-star General by President Bill Clinton.

 US AIR FORCE